strimzi/client-examples/README.md

 * `TOPIC` - the topic the producer will send to
 * `DELAY_MS` - the delay, in ms, between messages
 * `MESSAGE_COUNT` - the number of messages the producer should send
-* `TRUSTSTORE_PASSWORD` - password to unlock the truststore file
-* `TRUSTSTORE_PATH` - location of the truststore file containing the collection of CA certificates for connecting via TLS to the brokers
-* `KEYSTORE_PASSWORD` - password to unlock the keystore file
-* `KEYSTORE_PATH` - location of the keystore file containing certificate and private key for TLS client authentication
 * `CA_CRT` - the certificate of the CA which signed the brokers' TLS certificates, for adding to the client's trust store
 * `USER_CRT` - the user's certificate
 * `USER_KEY` - the user's private key